brightonm/brightonm.github.io/_posts/2023-10-03-differential_machine_learning.md

 ### Supervised Learning with Differential Machine Learning

-## Notebooks and demo on Spaces from Hugging Face
+## Notebook and demo on Hugging Face Spaces

 ## Further Research